Providing pet food to animals in need

 As communities in Jamaica prepare for COVID-19, our friends at Animal House Jamaica were in need of critical updates to their care facilities.
-We supported the facility by repairing kennels, emergency food supplies, medical equipment, roof repair and a water supply so the dogs and cats in care continue to receive proper care.
+We supported the facility by repairing kennels, supplying emergency food supplies and medical equipment, helping with roof repairs and providing a water supply so the dogs and cats can continue to receive proper care.

 IFAW-WTI's Mobile Veterinary Unit remains active under special government permissions in Assam.
 The unit received a request for help with a leopard entering a community is Eastern Assam.
 The leopard had hidden in a tea estate and there was a crowd surrounding it, trying to get a glimpse.
 From his past experience at handling such situations, Dr. Khanin Changmai was prepared for an agitated leopard.
 Thankfully, the leopard was not agitated or displaying aggression.
 Dr. Khanin darted her and transported her to a nearby forest habitat where she was successfully released.
 Response and best practices of the team have been modified to reflect guidance from government authorities and the World Health Organization.